bobbygenerik/3v-repo/README.md

 ## Dependencies (Gradle)
 - Compose BOM, Material3 1.3.0
-- Firebase BOM 33.3.0, Auth, Analytics
+- Firebase BOM 33.3.0, Auth, Analytics, Firestore
-- Jitsi Meet SDK 8.6.0
+- Native WebRTC: `io.github.webrtc-sdk:android:137.7151.04`
 - Play Services Auth, Auth API Phone

 ## Intent integration
+- tel: `tel:+15551234567` — parsed in `MainActivity` -> `MainViewModel.handleIncomingIntent`
-- Custom deep link: `p2pvideo://call/<username_or_phone>`
+- Custom deep link: `p2pvideo://call/<id_or_number>`
-- Content URI: `content://com.example.p2pvideojitsi/call/<username_or_phone>`
+- Content URI: `content://com.example.threevchat/call/<id_or_number>`

-- Both handled by `MainActivity` -> `MainViewModel.handleIncomingIntent` -> `JitsiRepository.parseCallIntent`.
+For now, initiating a call creates a Firestore session and launches a native `CallActivity` as the caller.
+Joining via a shared session link is planned and will pass `role=callee` with an existing `sessionId`.

 ## Notes
-- Jitsi P2P is automatically negotiated when 2 participants and supported.
 - For production, add proper permission flows, error handling, and DI.
+- To avoid reCAPTCHA Enterprise billing for phone auth in development, a debug-only bypass is enabled in `P2PApp`.
+Do not enable this in release builds.